-While the condensed interim consolidated financial statements have been prepared on the basis that the Company will continue as a going concern, which assumes that it will be able to meet its existing obligations and commitments and fund ongoing operations in the normal course of business for at least twelve months from June 30, 2022.
-As at June 30, 2022, the Company has cash and cash equivalents of \$2.5 million, a working capital deficiency of \$13.6 million and anticipates the need for further funding or to renegotiate or extend its existing obligations with its Lenders (see Wexford Loan).
-On August 12, 2022, the Company has entered into an agreement that modifies the Wexford Loan Agreement extending the maturity date of the Wexford Loan from February 21, 2023 to March 31, 2024.
+The condensed unaudited interim consolidated financial statements have been prepared on the basis that the Company will continue as a going concern, which assumes that it will be able to meet its existing obligations and commitments and fund ongoing operations in the normal course of business for at least twelve months from September 30, 2022.
+As at September 30, 2022, the Company has cash and cash equivalents of \$0.7 million and a working capital deficiency of \$3.3 million.
+On August 12, 2022, the Company entered into an agreement that modifies the Wexford Loan Agreement extending the maturity date of the Wexford Loan from February 21, 2023 to March 31, 2024.

-For YTD Q2 2022, the Company had operating cash inflows before changes in working capital of \$9.5 million and generated a net loss of \$3.2 million.
+For YTD Q3 2022, the Company had operating cash inflows before changes in working capital of \$8.5 million and generated a net loss of \$11.2 million.

 During 2020, the Company secured a credit arrangement from its controlling shareholder for \$15.15 million ("Wexford Loan").
-The Wexford Loan matures on February 21, 2023 (per the Fourth Waiver) and may be repaid at any time, in whole or in part, at par plus accrued but unpaid interest, without penalty or premium.
-The Wexford Loan has an interest at the rate of 8.0% per annum until February 23, 2021, increasing to 10% per annum thereafter, and is payable semi-annually on June 30th and December 31st each year.
+The Wexford Loan matures on March 31, 2024 (per the Fifth Waiver) and may be repaid at any time, in whole or in part, at par plus accrued but unpaid interest, without penalty or premium.
+The Wexford Loan has interest at the rate of 8.0% per annum until February 23, 2021, increasing to 10% per annum thereafter, and is payable semi-annually on June 30th and December 31st each year.
 The Company paid a non-refundable up-front fee of \$150,000 to the Lenders on the closing of the Wexford Loan.
 As at December 31, 2021, the Wexford Loan was fully drawn.